-- Preheat the oven to 400 degrees F. Grease a 2.5 qt baking dish, like a French Corningware, or 13x9 baking dish.
+- Preheat the oven to 400 degrees F. Grease a 3 qt baking dish, like a French Corningware, or 9x13 baking dish.

-- Prepare the sweet potatoes by scrubbing them and roughly chopping them into large pieces.
-You can peel them if desired, but I left on the skin for added fiber.
+- Prepare the sweet potatoes by scrubbing them and roughly chopping into large pieces.
+You can peel them if desired, but I left the skin on for added fiber.
 Add them to a large pot and cover with a few inches of water.
 Cover and bring to a boil.
-Cook the potatoes for ~15 minutes or until they are tender.
+Cook the potatoes on medium-high heat for ~15 minutes or until they are tender.

-- Add the cooked sweet potatoes to a large bowl with the coconut milk, maple syrup, vanilla, cinnamon, nutmeg, salt, and egg.
+- Remove the cooked sweet potatoes from heat and drain the excess water.
+Add the coconut milk, maple syrup, egg, vanilla, cinnamon, nutmeg, and salt to the pot.
 Use a hand mixer to blend until smooth.
-Transfer the filling to the greased baking dish and evenly spread it out.
+Transfer the filling to the greased baking dish and use a spatula to spread it out evenly.

 - To make the topping, add the pumpkin seeds, pecans, and oats to a food processor and pulse until finely chopped.
 If you do not have a food processor, you can roughly chop the seeds and pecans with a knife and leave the oats intact.
 In a small bowl, mix together the chopped seeds, pecans, and oats with the cinnamon, sea salt, maple syrup, and melted butter.